Vacation rentals in Gainesville

 However, Gainesville is also home to well-preserved historic buildings, the oldest of which dates back to 1884.
 For a small city, Gainesville is a lively place with many festivals scheduled throughout the year, as well as a strong arts scene intertwined in the city’s culture.
 Street art and full wall murals showcase local talent all over Gainesville.
 A noteworthy spot to visit is the ever-changing Gainesville Graffiti Wall, a 1,120-foot wall that receives new art added nearly every day.

-Top things to do in Gainesville
+What are the top things to do in Gainesville?

 Paynes Prairie Preserve State Park